-Patricia Daher’s work is autobiographical , and explores the connectivity between the state of the environment and mental states.
-The connection of everything, is inherently a Native American, indigenous truth Daher wishes to voice through her work.
-Daher expresses unseen worlds felt through empathy, in a manner which embraces the forms and vibrant colors of nature.
-Patricia Daher works in a variety of media and techniques: paintings, drawings, installations, digital art, performance, and sculpture.
+Patricia Daher’s work is autobiographical , and explores the connectivity between the state of the environment and emotional states.
+The connection of everything and the necessity of caring for the environment are truths voiced through her work.
+Daher uses art as a medium to express unseen worlds felt through empathy, and creates in a style which embraces the forms and vibrant colors of nature.
+Media and techniques include :paintings, drawings, installations, digital art, performance, and sculpture.

 Patricia Daher is a New York-based multidisciplinary artist and environmental activist.
 Born in 1988, New York, and raised between Beirut and New York.
 Daher studied Mathematics Theory and Fine Arts at Hunter College.
 She also carries an MA in Art Market Studies from the Fashion Institute of Technology.